 There’s nothing better than soaking in a hot tub with mountain views after a day out adventuring.
 When we go to Golden, we prefer to stay at the Cedar House Chalets, as they offer the coziest cabins in Golden with hot tubs in almost every chalet.

-Most of the hot tubs face Kicking Horse Mountain Resort so our favorite thing is to grab some takeaway brews from Whitetooth and enjoy the sunset together in a stunning BC cabin!
+Most hot tubs face Kicking Horse Mountain Resort, so our favorite thing is to grab some takeaway brews from Whitetooth and enjoy the sunset together in a stunning BC cabin!

 ↓ Join the community ↓

 The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
 Including hike info and off-season travel information.
 This is also where you can meet one another when you need adventure buddies.